On This Page:

 - How much will you save over other high-end materials if you choose the more sophisticated laminate asphalt for your roof?

 Once you have some ideas and a budget, crunch the numbers with your roofer.
-Then, you can roll the dice with an informed strategy in mind.
+Then, you can make a decision with an informed strategy in mind.

 Consult with your roofer about which materials are best for your home.
 You’ll also want to establish expectations for project length (subject to weather) and communication throughout the project.